Online Impersonation Laws in Texas

 Texas takes online impersonation seriously.
 No matter the circumstances of your offense, arrest, and charge, talk to an attorney about your case.
 Getting a misdemeanor for online impersonation can stay on your record, resulting in jail time and haunting you down the road.
 A felony has even deeper implications, making it difficult to find jobs and housing.

 In Texas, a law from 2009 makes it against the law to impersonate someone else online.
 Texas Penal Code Section 33.07 states that if a person “uses the name or persona of another person” without that person’s consent and with the intent to harm, threaten, defraud, or intimidate the person, he or she has committed a crime.
 Not many people know of this law or are aware when they break it – until police charge them with a crime.
 Use this overview of all the nuances of the state online impersonation law to know your rights and boundaries.
+If you have been arrested on suspicion of online impersonation, contact a Houston internet crimes lawyer.

 What Counts as Online Impersonation?